goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

     </body>
   </html>

-The ``tal:content`` directive tells zope to replace the fake content of the tag with the output of the getText method of the view class.
+The ``tal:content`` directive tells BlueBream to replace the fake content of the tag with the output of the ``getText`` method of the view class.

 ZCML registration
 ~~~~~~~~~~~~~~~~~